akashjss/python_automation_scripts/README.md

 find_rtt.py --

 Scenario ---- I have two servers server1 and server2.
-Both servers have two public IPs sip1 and sip2. server1 has sip1 as primary and server2 has sip2 as primary IP(this can be done using  bgp).Now there is a vendor server vendor11 which has one public IP vip1.
+Both servers have two public IPs sip1 and sip2. server1 has sip1 as primary and server2 has sip2 as primary IP(this can be done using  bgp).Now there is a vendor server vendor1 which has one public IP vip1.

 Server Name               Server IP server1          -->      sip1 (primary) and sip2 (secondary)
 server2          -->      sip2 (secondary) and sip1 (primary)
 vendor1          -->      vip1 (primary)

-I want to know if the vendor server vendor1 is near(least rtt) to sever1 or server2.
-I can do that by logging in to server1 and server2 and manually pinging vendor1 IP (vip1).Then the ping which has the least rtt can be determined.
+I want to know which server is near(least rtt) to vip1.
+I can do that by logging in to server1 and server2 and manually pinging vip1.
-This script automates all these steps and returns the lowest rtt.
+This script automates all these steps and returns the public IP which has lowest rtt.
 We can easily extend the script to check multiple vendor IPs.

 Command format -- python3 find_rtt.py ssh-username ssh-pwd server1-name server1-primary-ip server2-name server2-primary-ip vendor1-ip